Nawa-i-waqt: History

 Nawa-i-Waqt first came out on 23 March 1940, as a fortnightly periodical.
 It passionately supported the All India Muslim League.
 In those days, it had a pro-American and anti-communist stance.
 The editors were Afaq Hussain Johar, a student of Islamia College, and Shabbar Hasan, a student of King Edward Medical University.
 They were influenced by a nationalist periodical Aligarh Opinion, which was launched by Syed Sibte Hassan, Khwaja Ahmad Abbas and Ashraf who were close friends of Shabbar Hasan.
 On 15 December 1942, the fortnightly was turned into a weekly and finally into a daily newspaper on 19 July 1944.

 The group which is owned by 'Majid Nizami Trust' has several publications including the flagship Nawa-i-Waqt newspaper in Urdu and The Nation newspaper in English, Nida-i-Millat, a family magazine, and the monthly children's magazine, Phool.

 This newspaper had vigorously supported the Pakistan Movement for the creation of Pakistan.

 Waqt News

 Nawa-i-Waqt Group also operated a 24-hour news channel, Waqt News, from 2007 to 2018.
+Waqt news again onair from 14 August 2025.